Cold9091/carmigui/replit.md

 - HttpOnly cookies (prevents JavaScript access)
 - Secure flag in production (HTTPS only)
 - 7-day expiration with automatic cleanup
-- PostgreSQL session store for persistence
+- Memory-based session store for development
+- Distributed session management in production

 ### Styling & Theming
 The application uses a **design system approach** with: